-Measles is a viral infection that spreads easily.
-It causes fever, cough, and a rash.
+Measles is an infection that spreads easily.
+It causes fever, cough, fatigue, runny nose, conjunctivitis, and a rash.
 It was once a common childhood illness, but it is now less common in the United States due to the use of the

 Copyright © Nucleus Medical Media, Inc.